 Mistake #4: You Wait Too Long to Apply Your Next Product

-You have a one-minute window after washing your face before moisture evaporation occurs.
+You have a one-minute window after washing your face before moisture evaporation starts to occur.
 Moisture evaporation leads to dehydration through a process called transepidermal water loss.
 (FYI, there’s a difference between dryness and dehydration).
 To avoid this, immediately apply an alcohol-free toner after cleansing.
 Leave it damp, then proceed with a serum or moisturizer.
-I call this the “Golden Minute Rule,” and it’s the easiest way to maintain moisture levels in the skin.
+I call this the “Golden Minute Rule,” and it’s the easiest way to maintain good moisture levels in the skin.

 Pro tip: After you finish washing your face, apply your next product quickly.
 Whether it’s an alcohol-free toner or a serum, have it nearby and ready to go.
 On that note, here’s the perfect step-by-step morning routine and step-by-step evening skin routine.

 Mistake #5: You Skip Using Cleanser in the Morning

 Your skin doesn’t have any makeup on it in the morning and you washed your face the night before, so it’s not necessary to use a cleanser, right?
 Not so fast.
 When you wash your face in the morning, you’re removing toxins and sebum (oil) that were excreted while you were sleeping.
 You’re also removing remnants of your nighttime products.
 This means that your daytime products (particularly sunscreen) have a clean slate to work with.
 Learn more about why washing your face in the morning is necessary.